Logic scanner now available! Try it out

 <title>User Profile | IDOR Eats</title>

-We acknowledge that as an AI-powered SAST tool, ZeroPath could potentially have an advantage in processing these meaningful identifiers compared to traditional SAST tools.
+We acknowledge that as an AI-powered SAST tool, ZeroPath could potentially have an advantage in processing these meaningful identifiers compared to traditional SAST tools, and with more time we would have removed them.
 However, we think this didn't significantly skew the results of our scans because:

 1. The key evidence comes from our false positive testing: If ZeroPath was heavily relying on these identifier names to make determinations, we would have seen elevated false positive rates in the patched variants - which contained the same "suspicious" route and function names but with secure implementations.
 The fact that our false positive rate remained low indicates ZeroPath was doing legitimate semantic analysis of the code rather than being biased by these naming hints.